Skylake-dev/Notes/Computer Security/Computer Security.md

 - known plaintext attacks: the attacker has a set of pairs of corresponding plaintext-ciphertext.
 - chosen plaintext attacks: the attacker can choose plaintexts and obtain the respective ciphertext.

 We cannot prove that a certain cipher is not broken, we can only find out if it is broken by trying to break it.
-This is why it is important in cryptogrphy to always use well known and tested techniques that have been around for some time and not trying to reinvent the wheel.
+This is why it is important in cryptography to always use well known and tested techniques that have been around for some time and not trying to reinvent the wheel.

 ### Symmetric encryption
-A type of encryption that uses the same key for ecnrypting and decrypting the message.
+A type of encryption that uses the same key for encrypting and decrypting the message.
 The key needs to be exchanged securely by the two parties.

 Symmetric ciphers are based on two principles (see [confusion and diffusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion)):
 - substitution: replace each byte with another one, provides confusion